Channel catfish virus: Genome

-Sequencing of the IcHV-1 has shown it to be similar to all other herpesviruses.
+Sequencing of the CCV has shown it to be similar to all other herpesviruses.
 Its double-stranded DNA structure of 134 kb encodes 79 genes responsible for the infection and spread of the virus.
-From previous research using liquid chromatography electrospray ionization tandem mass spectrometry (LC/ESI-MS/MS), 37 structural proteins are responsible for forming the shape of IcHV-1 where one of the structural proteins, ORF59, is responsible for viral transmission.
+From previous research using liquid chromatography electrospray ionization tandem mass spectrometry (LC/ESI-MS/MS), 37 structural proteins are responsible for forming the shape of CCV where one of the structural proteins, ORF59, is responsible for viral transmission.
 This is because ORF59 codes for a hydrophobic envelope to encapsulate the virus in order for it to span across the lipid membrane into the host cell’s cytoplasm.

 Pathology

 Clinical signs

 Transmission is both horizontal and vertical.
 Reservoirs of disease are clinically affected fish and recovered covert carriers.
 Disease occurs in fish less than a year old that weigh less than 10 grams.
 The critical environmental factor is water temperature with the disease occurring during warm weather.
 Outbreaks are normally seen only in farmed fish.
 Affected fish have pot-bellied appearance, haemorrhages on the fins and musculature and exophthalmos.
 Affected fish seem off balance and tend to swim erratically or close to the surface, and eventually sinking to the bottom.
 Fish that survive the infection have lifelong protective immunity but remain latent carriers of the virus.
 This is a significant source of disease for vulnerable fish.
-Increased mortality in young catfish during warm weather, especially after stress, is suggestive of Ictalurid herpesvirus 1.
+Increased mortality in young catfish during warm weather, especially after stress, is suggestive of CCV.